Awesome is finally here at Legoland Dubai

-- Face value day ticket prices are 250 AED adults and 215 AED child 3 to 12 years old.
+- Face value day ticket prices at the gate are 250 AED adults and 215 AED child 3 to 12 years old.
 Under 3 are free.
-You can buy combined tickets with the other theme parks, and since opening, we have seen several resident specials and discounted ticket offers.
+You can buy combined tickets with the other theme parks, and since opening, we have seen several resident specials and discounted ticket offers – do your research.

 - Visiting the whole park will take the best part of a day.
 If this is your first trip, attempting to fit in both the Legoland Dubai theme park and Lego Water Park in one day will be very ambitious if you don’t arrive at opening.
 We found it took 6 hours to thoroughly cover just the one park – longer had we tried to squeeze in all the shows.

 - VIP options also exist for day tickets.
 At this stage, I am not sure there would be any advantage to this ticketing options, or a Q Fast ticket upgrade.
 On peak holidays though these may be worthwhile upgrades to avoid queues.

 - If you think you’ll visit more than twice in a year, the annual pass looks a pretty good value for money proposition.
 Currently, you can buy annual passes to Legoland Dubai for 765 AED that include the water park (normally 995 AED).

 - We are enquiring and will update here when we know what will happen to the park over summer.
 A lot of the rides, although covered are still outside and would need some adaption to be suitable for use in hot weather – mostly as queuing will be hot – let alone touching the equipment.
 There are plenty of places to escape indoors but come summer, they wouldn’t be enough on their own to keep your crew entirely happy.

 Legoland Dubai day trip tips